[Exclusive] No role for EU in Nagorno-Karabakh peacekeeping, Russia says

 Chizhov spoke as the first columns of 1,960 Russian troops began to arrive in the conflict zone in the Nagorno-Karabakh region in Azerbaijan after 45 days of warfare, which killed thousands of people on both sides.

-"As soon as it [the peace deal] was announced, 10 Ilyushev-76 transport planes departed from their base - this is a specialised peace-keeping brigade based in the city of Ulyanovsk - and, one-by-one, brought troops and equipment," he said.
+"As soon as it [the peace deal] was announced, 10 Ilyushev-76 transport planes departed from their base - this is a specialised peace-keeping brigade, based in the [Russian] city of Ulyanovsk - and, one-by-one, brought troops and equipment," he said.

-"They will be lightly armed with firearms, meaning not heavy weapons", which they will be entitled to use for "self-defence," if need be, the diplomat said.
+"They [Russian soldiers] will be lightly armed with firearms, meaning not heavy weapons", which they will be entitled to use for "self-defence," if need be, the diplomat said.

 Azerbaijan had voiced interest in seeing its ally, Turkey, sending troops, but Turkey also had no role to play, either in the former combat zone, or in a new military coordination centre that was being created to manage operations, Chizhov added.